API Testing

 Developing Test Cases

-Creating effective test cases is a skill that requires attention to detail.
-Each test case should have a step-by-step structure, beginning with setting up the test environment and progressing to executing the test and validating the response against expected outcomes.
-To fully evaluate the API’s robustness, not only positive scenarios but also negative and edge cases must be considered.
+Creating solid test cases is a skill that requires attention to detail.
+Each test case should have a step-by-step structure, from setting up the test environment to executing the test and validating the response.
+Basically, you would focus on positive scenarios, but if you want to evaluate the API’s robustness completely, you should also focus on negative scenarios.

 For example, a test case for the first scenario above might detail the specific API call, including headers, request body, and the exact success response code (e.g., HTTP 200 OK) and response body.